Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 7. Conclusion

-Such divergence is ``healed'' by the formation of an Ohmic flow in central region of the sample where the scattering of quasiparticles on disorder becomes to dominate and limits the magnitude of the current~\cite{je_visc,Alekseev_Dmitriev}.
-Herewith the scattering of electron-like quasiparticles on phonons at sufficiently high temperatures can provide an additional contribution to the relaxation of a flow in the bulk.
+Such divergence is limited by the formation of an Ohmic flow in central region of the sample where the scattering of quasiparticles on disorder (and/or phonons) becomes to dominate and to determine the magnitude of the current and the resistance~$ \varrho_{0} $ \{see Refs.~\cite{je_visc,Alekseev_Dmitriev} and Fig.~S5(a)\}.

 The Ohmic contribution in the dc current $I_0$ dominates if the sample width is much larger than the Gurzhi length~$l_G = l_G(\omega_c) $: